makasimba/AIAPIs/README.md

-experimenting with some AI APIs.
+This repo is for experimenting with AI APIs for my side projects.